Chronicle 21. IBERIAN “EL DORADO”

 Where did the Bronze Age Mediterranean find tin to produce bronze?

 Some “non-established” historians link the distinctive culture of Los Millares in Almería with The Early Minoan Colonization of Spain (W. Sheppard Baird).
 Far more interesting is the following El Argar culture, which flourished in Almería, as well, in today’s eastern Andalusia, between 1800 and 1300 BCE.
 This Argaric culture was characterized by the early adoption of bronze, which allowed local dominance over “copper age” (chalcolithic) neighbours.
-That people’s mining and metallurgy were quite advanced, with bronze, silver and gold being mined and worked for weapons or jewelry.
+That people’s mining and metallurgy were quite advanced, with silver, gold, and bronze being mined or worked for weapons and jewelry.
 They developed sophisticated techniques, and traded with other tribes.

 The ancient collective burial tradition, typical of European Megalithic Culture, was abandoned in favour of individual burials; the tholos or “beehive” tombs in favour of small cists.
 This innovative trend seems to have come from the eastern Mediterranean, most likely the Mycenaeans – skipping Sicily and Italy, where the collective burial tradition remained for some time yet.
 In the next phase of this culture, beginning c.
 1500 BCE, burial in pithoi (large jars) became most frequent.
 Again this custom – that never reached beyond the Argarians’ circle – must have come from Hellas, where it was used after c.
 2000 BCE.
 During the Mycenaean era, cultural exchanges are very clear in the Mediterranean, with the Argarians adopting Grecian funerary customs, while the Hellenes also imported the Iberian tholos for the same purpose.